 I love minerals that look weird!
 Aragonite definitely falls into this category.
 A close relative of Calcite, Aragonite is also made of calcium carbonate, but where Calcite has a trigonal crystal structure, Aragonite’s is orthorhombic.
 Aragonite forms under higher pressures than Calcite, and is less stable.
 After several millennia at atmospheric temperatures and pressures, Aragonite will alter to form Calcite.

 Most of you will be familiar with Tourmaline.
 Technically speaking, it is a group comprising 33 minerals.
-Almost all gem-quality Tourmaline is from the species Elbaite – this covers all colours except Black Tourmaline, which is technically called Schorl.
+Almost all gem-quality Tourmaline is from the species Elbaite – this covers all colors except Black Tourmaline, which is technically called Schorl.
 A member of the trigonal crystal system, Tourmaline crystals grow in long column shapes, which always make me think of sticks of rhubarb!
-One of the most amazing things about Tourmaline is how the crystals can change colour as they grow.
+One of the most amazing things about Tourmaline is how the crystals can change color as they grow.
 This is due to the tiniest of changes in their chemical composition.
-This means that sometimes, across one gem you might see a stunning colour zoning known as ‘Watermelon’ or ‘Bi-Colour’.
+This means that sometimes, across one gem you might see a stunning color zoning known as ‘Watermelon’ or ‘Bi-Color’.

-Cavansite is a perennial favourite of mine.
+Cavansite is a perennial favorite of mine.
 Unusually, rather than being named after someone, Cavansite is named after its chemical composition – calcium vanadium silicate.
-It is a gorgeous, rich, bright blue colour.
-First discovered in Oregon in 1967, this rare mineral is a favourite among collectors for its incredible colour.
+It is a gorgeous, rich, bright blue color.
+First discovered in Oregon in 1967, this rare mineral is a favorite among collectors for its incredible color.